Andrew Benintendi Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.65 team ERA that ranks fifth among all league pitching staffs.
+- The Yankees have a 3.65 team ERA that ranks fifth across all MLB pitching staffs.

-- Yankees pitchers combine to rank 17th in baseball in home runs surrendered (68 total, 1.1 per game).
+- Yankees pitchers combine to allow 68 total home runs at a rate of 1.1 per game (to rank 16th in the league).

-- Vasquez will take the mound to start for the Yankees, his first of the season.
+- Severino makes the start for the Yankees, his fourth of the season.
+He is 0-1 with a 5.28 ERA and 12 strikeouts in 15 1/3 innings pitched.

-- It's the season debut and his first appearance in more than a year for the 24-year-old righty.
+- The righty's last appearance came on Saturday against the Los Angeles Dodgers, when he threw four innings, surrendering seven earned runs while giving up nine hits.

+- The 29-year-old has an ERA of 5.28, with 7 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.